-As a child, growing up in River-Port, Herbert had made the long, tiring trip to Cedar Creek, with his family every summer to visit his aunt Betty for a week or two.
+As a child, growing up in River-Port, Herbert had made the long, tiring trip to Cedar Creek, with his family every summer to visit his aunt Bonnie for a week or two.
 He continued the tradition well into adulthood until last year when his aunt passed away.
 He and his family made the trip again to see her one last time.

 Now, two months after moving, they are starting to doubt whether or not they made the right decision.
 Well, at least Herbert is.
 After a long hard day, not at work, but looking for work, he walks up the steps to the door of the house he now calls home.
 He takes a deep breath and enters.